zajdel/18095-Final-Hack-Documentation-Template/README.md

 # Code Description

-- Attach your code in the code folder.
-Include comments in the code that explain important functions.
+- Attach your code in the code directory.
+- Include comments in the code that explain important functions.
-- Cite any sources you got help or code from
+- Cite any sources you got help or code from.